Universumgames/cube_puzzle/README.md

 ## Download iOS app
 The iOS equivalent is currently in development, but you can join the beta via [Testflight](https://testflight.apple.com/join/QovvxX22)
+The first releases are published now on the AppStore, install the app for iPhone, iPad or mac [here](https://apps.apple.com/us/app/qube-puzzle-game/id1662279107)

 ## Install and Run release versions
 For further information, please see [`INSTALL.md`](./INSTALL.md)